 This vegan béchamel also makes a great topper for a baked potato or sweet potato.

-You can also mix this gluten-free béchamel sauce in with your favorite gluten-free noodles for a creamy, tangy, lemony pasta dish, or serve it over top of gluten-free manicotti stuffed with cashew ricotta and spinach.
+You can also mix this sauce in with your favorite gluten-free noodles for a creamy, tangy and lemony pasta dish.
+Or, serve it over top of gluten-free manicotti stuffed with cashew ricotta or almond ricotta and spinach.

 Lemony Vegan Béchamel